Answers4AWS/backup-monkey/README.rst

       --remove-only         Only remove old snapshots, do not create new snapshots --verbose, -v         enable verbose output (-vvv for more) --version             display version number and exit
+      --tags TAGS [TAGS ...]Only snapshot instances that match passed in tags.
+                            E.g. --tag Name:foo will snapshot all instances that do not have a `Name` tag with the value `foo` --reverse-tags        Do a reverse match on the passed in tags.
+E.g. --tag Name:foo --reverse-tags will snapshot all instances
+                            that do not have a `Name` tag with the value `foo` --cross-account-number CROSS_ACCOUNT_NUMBER
+                            Do a cross-account snapshot.
+Requires that you pass in the --cross-account-role parameter
+      --cross-account-role CROSS_ACCOUNT_ROLE
+                            The role backup-monkey will assume when doing a cross- account snapshot

 Examples
 --------